 Northampton police responded to these and other calls recently.

-A theft in the 1200 block of Center Street was reported to police.
+A theft from an unlocked vehicle in the 1000 block of Washington Avenue was reported to police.
+Money was reported taken.